xmpham/NEUROHUBWIKICLONE/UKBiobank-Access-Request.md

 ![](https://github.com/neurohub/neurohub_documentation/blob/master/images/login_ams.png)

-- Once processed, registrations will be confirmed by email from the UK Biobank
+- Once processed, registrations will be confirmed by email from the UK Biobank **For those users with an existing UK Biobank account please ensure to add McGill University as your current institutional affiliation.**

 #### 2.Getting a LORIS Account
 **To complete this step you first need the registration confirmation from the UK Biobank!**

+This step and the collection of the required information is necessary so as to confirm the details of your UK Biobank registration, and to verify eligibility to access the data as part of the approved application.

+Once reviewed and approved, users will be added to the associated McGill UK Biobank application.
+Users will receive an email from the AMS system notifying them of the status and updated affiliation with the McGill UK Biobank application.

 - fill in the LORIS Users Consent and Agreement form
   - read the Material Transfer Agreement [MTA](https://ukb-covid.loris.ca/login/request-account/?download=mta)
   - read the [approved application](https://ukb-covid.loris.ca/login/request-account/?download=application)